WordPress Shortcodes: A Complete Guide

 })();

 In the first two lines of the onclick() function, the user is prompted to input the parameters for the number of posts and list heading of the shortcode.
-Then, depending of the values of these parameters, the appropriate shortcode form is inserted in the editor.
+Then, depending on the values of these parameters, the appropriate shortcode form is inserted in the editor.

 Finally, our TinyMCE plugin is added to the PluginManager using the add() function.
 Now we’ve successfully integrated the [recent-posts] shortcode into a WordPress theme.